-At the hearing, we heard from 9 separate panels, comprising over 40 speakers.
+At the hearing, we heard from over 40 speakers.
 We also received written comments from over 25 parties.
 Based on testimony and written submissions, it became apparent that along with reports of widespread service problems, we were facing a potential emergency with respect to rail delivery of fertilizer for the spring planting season.
-Just five days after that hearing, the Board issued an order directing CP and BNSF to provide plans to ensure that fertilizer deliveries would meet the urgent needs of the agricultural sector.
-The carriers' filings over the next six weeks showed that BNSF carried 56 trains of fertilizer and CP carried approximately 2,600 carloads.
+Just five days after that hearing, the Board issued an order directing CP and BNSF to provide plans to ensure that fertilizer deliveries would meet the needs of the agricultural sector.
+The carriers' filings over the next six weeks showed that BNSF moved 56 unit trains of fertilizer and CP carried approximately 2,600 carloads.
 From all reports, the acute fertilizer need was met and the carriers responded by making adjustments to their service to get product where it needed to go.
-Additionally, RCPA staff held informal meetings with shippers and other interested parties all over the country throughout the summer months to check on progress and try to alleviate severe problems.

-The Board continued to monitor the carriers' progress in moving the 2013 grain harvest.
+After the hearing, I sent Board staff to hold informal meetings across the country, including one in Sioux Falls on May 6, to speak with stakeholders about service challenges.
+And, the Board continued to monitor the carriers' progress in moving the 2013 grain harvest.
 By summer, the large quantities of grain that remained to be moved coupled with the incoming harvest created significant concern about the railroads' paths towards meeting their respective commitments.
-On June 20th, the Board directed CP and BNSF to provide and/or update their respective plans to reduce the backlog of unfilled grain car orders, to resolve grain car delays, and to provide weekly status reports regarding the transportation of grain on their networks (for CP, on its United States network).
+On June 20th, the Board directed CP and BNSF to provide and/or update their respective plans to reduce the backlog of unfilled grain car orders, to resolve grain car delays, and to provide weekly status reports regarding the transportation of grain on their networks.

-For the eight week period following this second order, BNSF showed considerable progress in reducing the number of backlogged orders, and the average number of days late for such orders.
+For the eight week period following this second order, BNSF showed success in reducing the number of backlogged orders, and the average number of days late for such orders.
 By contrast, CP's reporting did not substantiate similar progress.
-An additional concern with regard to CP was its interchange with the Rapid City, Pierre & Eastern Railroad, Inc. (RCP&E), a new shortline railroad, which took over a line previously operated by CP, serving many of South Dakota's grain producers.
+An additional concern with regard to CP was its interchange with the Rapid City, Pierre & Eastern Railroad, Inc. (RCP&E), a new shortline here in South Dakota that was just sold by CP to Genesee & Wyoming.
+After the sale of the line, initial reports indicated that locomotive and railcar supply were poorly coordinated, resulting in service problems.

 During this same period, the Board continued to receive troubling reports from coal-fired utilities, ethanol manufacturers, propane shippers, automobile manufacturers and others about growing cycle times, unreliable service, and the potential impact on rail shippers and receivers.
 And, general railroad performance metrics - such as system average train speed, dwell time at major terminals, and cars online - reflected an industry still struggling to provide acceptable service.

 Because of its ongoing concerns, the Board held a formal field hearing in Fargo, N.D. on September 4th.
 At the Fargo hearing, the Board heard from 9 panels and approximately 40 speakers.
+I was grateful for the testimony of Secretary Lentsch, who I have spoken with regarding rail issues in South Dakota, as well as the testimony of the South Dakota Feed & Grain Association.
 Shippers of soybeans, corn, wheat and other agricultural products described continuing problems in rail service on the BNSF and CP networks, and a concern for reliable service into the next harvest.
 Coal and ethanol shippers informed the Board of continued problems of erratic service, increasing cycle times and stopped train sets, leading to potential shut-down scenarios.
 All shippers and several representatives of state governments expressed a need for greater transparency and reporting of rail performance data in real time.
 Both BNSF and CP acknowledged that their respective recoveries had not proceeded as well as they hoped, but expressed cautious optimism that service improvements would occur in the fall.